Domain Elective Coursework

 Associate Professor and Division Chief Health Informatics – Department of Public Health Sciences

 Cardiff Professor of Informatics

 Course description: Introduces the student to the relational database concepts of normalization, SQL queries and interface design.
 Students start with basic text filed requirements and go through the process of sequential development of a logical data model followed by normalization to a 3rd normal form and implementation of a physical data model.

-MHI 289H Virtual Reality, Simulation & Robotics
+MHI 289H — Virtual Reality, Simulation and Robotics

-Alberto Odor, MD
+Instructor: Alberto Odor, M.D.